 How can we travel to camp?

 As part of our commitment to sustainability we encourage the use of public transport and depending on your location, it is possible to arrive at Camp Kernow by train, bus, coach, or even by boat!
-We can escort your child from London Paddington Station on the morning of camp and accompany them back afterwards.
+On a 6 day camp we can escort your child from London Paddington Station on the morning of camp and accompany them back afterwards.
 We make a small charge to do so of £20 each way plus the cost of the train ticket which we will book.
 Children travelling by train should bring a packed lunch.

 What time should I drop off my child?

-Drop-off is usually early afternoon to coincide with the train arrival from London.
+Drop-off directly at camp is usually early afternoon to coincide with the train arrival from London.
 The exact drop-off time of your child's camp will be confirmed in the Info Pack you will receive.

 while at camp